 Startup financing refers to the primary introduction of funds, through various sources of finance, to convert the idea into the product or service, by commencing the business.
 Angel Investor and Venture Capital are the two major alternatives to startup financing.
 Angel Investors are wealthy individuals who facilitate young entrepreneurs and startups with financial backing in the early stages.

-On the contrary, Venture capitalist is a firm, comprising of a team of financial experts, which derive their investments from annuity funds, insurance companies, provident funds, high net worth individuals, etc. to invest in startup firms and small businesses.
+On the contrary, Venture capitalist is a firm, comprising of a team of financial experts or a professional person, who derive their investments from annuity funds, insurance companies, provident funds, high net worth individuals, etc. to invest in startup firms and small businesses.
 The difference between the angel investor and venture capitalist are discussed hereunder, take a look.

 Content: Angel Investor Vs Venture Capitalist